Stability and large-time behavior for the 2D Boussinesq system with vertical dissipation and horizontal thermal

 \section{Preliminaries}

-This section serves as preparation for the proof of theorems \ref{TH} and \ref{TH1}.
-The first few following lemmas contain several frequently used facts on the aforementioned decomposition (\ref{bbs}).
-While the last Lemma provides a precise decay rate for a nonnegative integrable function, which is also monotonic in a generalized sense.
+This Section serves as preparation for the proof of Theorems \ref{TH} and \ref{TH1}.
+Lemma \ref{l1} through Lemma \ref{l4} provide several frequently used facts on the orthogonal decomposition.
+While Lemma \ref{special5} presents a precise decay rate for a nonnegative integrable function, which is also monotonic in a generalized sense.